 The Yugoslavian Emeralds were a rare and highly valuable collection of jewels that had a rich, complicated history.
 Beginning in Imperial Russia, they would travel to France, Yugoslavia & England before being broken up and sold to support an exiled dynasty in the New World.

-When Grand Duke Sergei (the fifth son of Tsar Alexander II) married Princess Elizabeth of Hesse and by Rhine (a granddaughter of Queen Victoria) in 1884, a suitably magnificent wedding present was required.
+Their story begins in1884 when Grand Duke Sergei (the fifth son of Tsar Alexander II) married Princess Elizabeth of Hesse and by Rhine (a granddaughter of Queen Victoria).

-Sergei’s mother, the Tsarina Marie gave Elizabeth (known as Ella) a suite of Emeralds from her own personal collection.
-The stones were sent to the Imperial Court Jeweller (Bolin) who set them into the traditional headdress of the Russian court, the Kokoshnik.
+Sergei’s mother, the Tsarina Marie, gifted Elizabeth (known as Ella) a suite of emeralds from her vast personal collection of jewels.
+The gemstones were sent to the Imperial Court Jeweller, Bolin, who transformed them into the traditional headdress of the Russian court, the Kokoshnik.

-Bolin also created a matching necklace, earrings, brooch and stomacher worthy of the newly renamed
+To complement the new tiara, Bolin also created a matching necklace, earrings, brooch, and stomacher worthy of the newly renamed

 Grand Duchess Elisaveta Fyodorovna.